Hello!

 My interests can best be described as a hybrid between the “Asian” (or, “The Other") and the analytical.
 I’m also inspired by Adam Parfrey's principles on “Aesthetic Terrorism,whom I was able to talk to before he died.
 (His sister Juliet Parfrey called me a “robot.”)

 During this meme-making time, I was an Asian Studies undergraduate in college.
 But then out of my eccentric research, I decided to write my Bachelor’s dissertation on the rise of the alternative right in 2016, before Donald Trump was elected as president.
 Later, I went to graduate school, and I majored in capital D “Design,” which I now hold an MA in.
-My Master’s was about “elegance” in board game design, and how design will become liberated once we create interactivity around living people and our political imagination.
+My Master’s was about “elegance” in board game design, and how design will become liberated once we create interactivity around living people and through our political imagination.
+My argument was later revised in later works by popular professionals, such as in Miguel Sicart’s Playing Software: Homo Ludens in Computational Culture, and in Adian Hon’s You've Been Played: How Corporations, Governments, and Schools Use Games to Control Us All.

 To further understand where I am coming from, start with my article, “The Highest Priority,” and read on from there.

-The liberal arts is underappreciated today because of its association with stupid students, who would rather become slaves for the American empire.
+The liberal arts is underappreciated today because of its association with lazy people who would rather become managerial slaves for the American Empire (referring to Antonio Negri’s concept of it).
 Pedigrees thus become social symbols to gain access to job security in the white-collar circle.
 However, I reject this tradition and represent my intellectual value against the state, which tries to use me as an expandable “skill” for its economic downfall.

-I have since published several books between 2016 and 2019.
-They included Almond Eyes, Baby Face, Trip, A Manifesto About Stalking Patrick Hyland, Queer Culture, and Ludism.
+I have since published several books between 2016 and 2024.
+They included Suicidal-Asian-and-Promiscuous, Almond Eyes-Baby Face, Trip, and Ludism.
 You can buy these books here at this link.

 I’m also obsessed with board game design and often will rant about my board game collection.
 Every week I am attending board game night with normies, soyjaks, or queers.
 And I have written over 198 reviews about board games I played, relating to the school of “Ludism.”